starchturrets/windows-shenanigans/guide.md

 # Edge Optional Features

+By default, Edge has many features that could leak private data and browsing history:

+In `edge://settings/privacy` disable the following:
+- [ ] Search and service improvement > Help improve Microsoft products by sending the results from searches on the web
+- [ ] Personalization & advertising > Allow Microsoft to save your browsing activity including history, usage, favorites, web content, and other browsing data to personalize Microsoft Edge and Microsoft services like ads, search, shopping and news.
+- [ ] Security > Microsoft Defender SmartScreen
+- [ ] Security > Website typo protection
+- [ ] Security > Turn on site safety services to get more info about the sites you visit
+- [ ] Services > Use a web service to help resolve navigation errors
+- [ ] Services > Suggest similar sites when a website can't be found
+- [ ] Services > Save time and money with Shopping in Microsoft Edge
+- [ ] Services > Save time and money with Shopping in Microsoft Edge
+- [ ] Services > Get notified when creators you follow post new content
+- [ ] Services > Show opportunities to support causes and nonprofits you care about
+- [ ] Services > Get notifications of related things you can explore with Discover
+- [ ] Services > Let Microsoft Edge help keep your tabs organized

+Basically, turn off everything under the Services section.

+Under `edge://settings/sidebar`, disable the following:
+- [ ] App and notification settings > Discover > Show Discover
+- [ ] - [ ] App and notification settings > Discover > Automatically open Bing Chat in the sidebar
+- [ ] Page Context
+- [ ] Automatically show shopping suggestions and prompts

+In `edge://settings/languages` disable the following:
+- [ ] Offer to translate pages that aren't in a language I read
+- [ ] Use text prediction
+- [ ] Enable grammar and spellcheck assistance

 Go through `edge://settings/privacy` and disable all optional features as well as Smartscreen for Edge.

 # Widgets / Live Tiles